AustinCodingAcademy/student-gitbook/wine-and-web.md

+---
+### Codepen

-Look in the CSS button of the Codepen
+Click the CSS button of the Codepen

 <p data-height="965" data-theme-id="0" data-slug-hash="YZeYjV" data-default-tab="html,result" data-user="austincoding" data-embed-version="2" data-pen-title="YZeYjV" data-editable="true" class="codepen">See the Pen <a href="http://codepen.io/austincoding/pen/YZeYjV/">YZeYjV</a> by Austin Coding Academy (<a href="http://codepen.io/austincoding">@austincoding</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

+---
-Let's add some styles to our sections using common attributes...
+#### Let's add some styles to our sections using common attributes...

-To center the content inside a specific section, apply this to the section using the section's id (#)
+For example, to center the content inside a specific section, apply this to the section using the section's id (#)

 ```css
 #accolades {